zhouziyue233/zhouziyue233.github.io/_pages/about.md

 ## Contact

 The best way to reach me is by email at [ziyue@connect.hku.hk](mailto:ziyue@connect.hku.hk).
-I welcome conversations on antitrust, computational law, and interdisciplinary collaborations.
+I welcome conversations on computational legal study, law and economics, antitrust, and any other interdisciplinary collaborations.